viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/how-to-use-transformers-for-translation.md

 ```

-### Step 7: Run the Transformer!
+### Step 10: Run the Transformer

-Finally, it's time to perform some translation!
+Finally, it's time to perform some translation.

 ```python
 embed_dim = 256